Dynamical signature of vortex mass in Fermi superfluids

-\textit{Massless and massive quantum vortices---} Consider an effectively two-dimensional (2D) uniform superfluid trapped in a cylinder of radius $R$ and hosting a point-like and massless vortex at position $\bm{r}_0$.
-The vortex dynamics is essentially determined by the boundary.
-This can be modelled by an oppositely-charged image vortex located at position $\bm{r}_0^\prime=(R/r_0)^2 \, \bm{r}_0$ which ensures the no-flow condition across the boundary.
-Effectively, at any time, the considered vortex is propelled by its image and moves, in the absence of dissipation, according to the first-order equation of motion
+\prlsection{Massless and massive quantum vortices} We consider an effectively two-dimensional (2D) uniform superfluid trapped in a disk of radius $R$ and hosting a point-like and massless vortex at position $\bm{r}_0$.
+The vortex dynamics is essentially determined by the boundary, which is modeled by an oppositely-charged image vortex located at position $\bm{r}_0^\prime=(R/r_0)^2 \, \bm{r}_0$ and ensuring no-flow boundary conditions.
+In the absence of dissipation, the considered vortex is propelled by its image and moves with the local superfluid velocity $\bm{v}_s$ according to the first-order equation of motion

 where $m_b$ is the mass of the (effective) boson constituting the superfluid and $\hat{z}$ is the unit vector parallel to the vortex axis~\cite{Donnelly1991}.
-In this framework, a quantum vortex can only travel along circular orbits, and therefore its radial position $r_0$ represents a conserved quantity (see gray dashed line in Fig.~\ref{fig:Scheme}.b).
+In this framework, a quantum vortex can only travel along circular orbits with radius $r_0$, shown by a gray dashed line in Fig.~\ref{fig:Zero-temperature-results}(b).

 The scenario changes quite dramatically if the vortex has a non-zero inertial mass $M_c$ \cite{Baym1983,Turner2009,Richaud2021}.
-In this case, in fact, the vortex no longer moves with the local superfluid velocity, i.e., with the velocity generated by the other vortices in the system (both real and image), but follows the Newton-like equation of motion
+In this case, in fact, the vortex no longer moves with the local superfluid velocity, but follows the Newton-like equation of motion

 regardless of the microscopic origin of $M_c$ ($\bar{\rho}_s$ represents the 2D bulk superfluid density).
-The crucial difference with respect to the massless case is that, in general, a massive vortex exhibits small-amplitude transverse oscillations (see solid blue line in Fig.~\ref{fig:Scheme}.b) superimposed to the previously described uniform circular orbit~\cite{Richaud2021}.
+In stark contrast to the massless case, a massive vortex exhibits small-amplitude transverse oscillations superimposed to the previously described uniform circular orbit~\cite{Richaud2021}, which are depicted by the solid blue line in Fig.~\ref{fig:Zero-temperature-results}(b).
 The frequency